| News | Products | Services | Downloads | Support | FAQs | Company |

 Peruse the directory of OIL2 Example Source Code to access the complete source code to several useful applications, including a distributed JobController, SMTP server, POP3 server, etc.

-OIL2 shares an almost identical syntax with OIL, but existing OIL applications will invariably require modification due to the completely different runtime environments.
+OIL2 shares an almost identical syntax with OIL, but any pre-existing OIL applications will invariably require modification due to the completely different runtime environments.

 Almost every class implementation intended for a FARGOS/VISTA Object Management Environment is written in OIL2.
 Some of the reasons include: